mehrdadanvar/orca_dictionary/README.md

 ```

 Once cloned navigate to the api folder/directory
-based on your preferences you may wish to install a python virtual envirnoment by running
+based on your preferences you may wish to install a python virtual environment by running

 ```bash